 Does the engine miss at idle or any engine speed?
 Does it do it

 more on hard acceleration?
 Does it seem to have no power under

 hard acceleration?
 Is the check engine light on the dash?

 Hard acceleration.
 Kind of pops at hard acceleration.

 OK.
-Most misfires under accel ARE ignition related.
-Try spraying a
+Most misfires under acceleration ARE ignition related.
+Try

-it to misfire, If you are sure that the other coils are OK, then i would
+sure that the other coils are OK, then i would suspect a plugged

-suspect a plugged converter.
-This usually feels like a severe lack of
+converter.
+This usually feels like a severe lack of power, more than

 Wow you are awesome thank you very much.
 I will check this out.